xoofx/xoofx.github.io/_posts/2016-05-25-inline-il-asm-in-csharp-with-roslyn.md

 This checks are performed when creating the [SourceMemberMethodSymbol at line 316](https://github.com/xoofx/roslyn/blob/inline_il_asm/src/Compilers/CSharp/Portable/Symbols/Source/SourceMemberMethodSymbol.cs#L316)

-I had to store the information about this `CompilerIntrinsic` as a MethodKind as there was no more space left in the method modifiers.
-This change was a bit annoying as It had to update in some places that were checking for a regular method call (`MethodKind.Ordinary`) and add also the case for (`MethodKind.CompilerIntrinsic`).
+I had to store the information about this `CompilerIntrinsic` in the `MethodKind` enum as there was no more space left in the method modifiers.
+This change was a bit annoying as I had to update some places that were checking for a regular method call (`MethodKind.Ordinary`) by adding also the case for (`MethodKind.CompilerIntrinsic`).
 That's just a detail, I could have added a boolean property in the end, that would have been easier!

 There is also the support for two kinds of IL compiler intrinsic: